SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Tickets to attend MBLGTACC 2024 in person can be purchased on-site during the conference for an additional fee.'
+            text: 'Tickets to attend MBLGTACC 2024 in person can be purchased on-site during the conference for $120.'
     type: content
     enabled: true
   -